drewolson/diggr/README.txt

    unnecessary to use the fetch method.

 See the synopsis for examples of each of these types of calls.

+Options such as count or offset can be set using the options method and providing a hash of arguments.
+See synopsis for more information.

 Note: In an effort to remain consistent with the Digg API, some method names do not follow the ruby idiom of underscores.
 Although somewhat ugly, this allows a user read the Digg API